Understanding cloud computing: a guide for small businesses

 Reduce costs

-You only pay for what you use with subscription pricing.
+With subscription pricing, you only pay for what you use.
 You can skip investing in expensive hardware, IT support staff, or backup systems.
+According to the National Institute of Standards and Technology, cloud computing's pay-per-use model can significantly reduce total cost of ownership compared to traditional on-premises infrastructure.

 Access your business anywhere